zeeshanmcp12/gcp/gcp-ace-notes.md

   - Hardware
 - Encryption at rest

+### AAA Model - Control data flow

+- Authentication
+  - Who are you?
+    - Password
+    - MFA
+    - Some authentication based things
+- Authorization
+  - What are you allowed to do?
+    - Reading
+    - Writing
+- Accounting
+  - What did you do?
+    - Writing or deleting data but not includes viewing the data

+- Resiliency
+  - Make sure to keep things are running

+### How Data Flow works?

+- test

+### Key Security Products/Features - AuthN - Authentication - Who are you?

+- Identity
+  - Humans use Google Workspace/Cloud Identity
+  - Applications and Service use Service Accounts
+- Identity Hierarchy
+  - Google Groups
+- Identity Management
+  - Can use Google Cloud Directory Sync (GCDS) to pull from LDAP

+### Key Security Products/Features - AuthZ - Authorization - Who can do what?

+- Identity Hierarchy
+  - Google Groups
+- Resource Hierarchy
+  - Organization
+  - Folder
+  - Project
+- IAM
+  - Permission
+  - Roles
+  - Bindings
+- GCS ACLs (Google Cloud Storage Access Control List)
+- Billing Management
+- Networking structure and restrictions

+### Key Security Products/Features - Acct - Accounting - What did you do?

+- Audit / Activity Logs (Provided by Stackdriver)
+- Billing Export
+  - To BigQuery
+  - To file (in GCS bucket)
+    - JSON or CSV
+- GCS Object Lifecycle Management

 ## Google Cloud APIs

 - Google Cloud APIs allow to interact with Google cloud service programmatically through the console